EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 ![Physics UML Diagram](document_assets/physics_uml_img.png)

 ## Entities
 Up to this point, we can implement the key objects in the game pong.
 There are obstacles, players, and a ball.
-Unifying all these objects are that they are game objects present in the game which we will describe as an "entity".
+Unifying all these objects are that they are game objects present in the game each of which we will describe as an "entity".

 To unify all game objects under the same framework, we will create an abstract `Entity` class.
 This class will have the following protected fields that children can inherit: `id: String`, `position: Vec2d`, `velocity: Vec2d`, and `colliders: ArrayList<Collider>`.
-These fields will characterize an `Entity` and provide enough information for the dynamics of an entity.
+These fields will characterize an `Entity` and for our purposes provide enough information to characterize the dynamics of an entity.
 Setters and getters for all these fields should be made.

 Subclasses of `Entity` should have some way to be rendered to the screen.
 Thus `Entity` will have an abstract method `render` which takes a `Canvas` object.
 ```java